codeuniversity/student-council/statute/statute.md

 3. a male councilmember,
 4. for each standing committee, one person proposed to the Senate for appointment as a student member.

-(4) The General Assembly of the Study Programmes elect a member of the Senate and a deputy member.
+(4) The General Assembly of the Study Programmes elect a member of the Senate and a deputy member each.

 (5) The election for the senate members of the General Assembly of the Study Programmes can be held within a Student General Assembly.